variegated-coffee/open-lcc-rp2040-bianca/README.md

 * The power light now an LED and software controlled (not part of the upgrade kit)
   * Available as P/N 3000056, but it's ridiculously expensive

 It also uses a different Gicar Control Box, but since the V3 upgrade kit doesn't include it, my suspicion is that the changes in it are marginal (it could be as simple as the box having a different sticker).
 The new part number is 9600125, and the old one was 9600046.
+One known change is the new Standby mode, which presumably should be disabled when using Open LCC.
+It is unknown if this is the only change.

 I have done some reverse engineering of the Control Board, and as such I have gained a better understanding of how it works, and how the protocol works.
 Interestingly, new solenoid is just a regular solenoid, so my suspicion is that the LCC basically PWMs the solenoid to create the low flow mode.
 I would love a protocol dump between a V3 LCC and the Control Board to confirm though.
-I would also love photos of the Control Board internals, just to confirm that there are no relevant differences.
+I would also love photos of the Control Board internals, just to confirm that there are no relevant hardware differences.

 ### Versioning
 This project uses Semver.
 The major version number is increased whe RP2040 <-> ESP32 protocol version is increased (as that is a BC break).